Death Racers

 Death Racers is a 2008 American action film directed by Roy Knyrim.
 Considered a mockbuster of the film Death Race (released that same year), Death Racers follows teams of criminals competing in a deadly, over-the-top racing event in a dystopian United States.
 It stars the hip hop duo Insane Clown Posse and professional wrestler Scott "Raven" Levy, and was released direct-to-video by The Asylum.

 Plot

 In the year 2030, a civil war breaks out in the United States.
 In a final attempt to restore order, the president declares martial law.
-In 2033, a massive prison camp known as "the Red Zone" is built in a desolate city that soon holds over one million insane, violent felons.
+In 2033, a massive prison camp known as "the Red Zone" is built in a desolate city that soon holds over one million insane and violent felons.
 The US is declared safe.

 A dangerous criminal known as the Reaper has been extracting sarin, which he plans to spill into the nation's water supply.
-One of the prisoners, FX secretly films the Reaper with a Wi-Fi digital camera as he discusses these plans, and the state's governor, Reagan Black finds out about them.
+One of the prisoners, FX, secretly films the Reaper with a Wi-Fi digital camera as he discusses these plans, and the state's governor, Reagan Black finds out about them.
 Black develops a plan to hold a "death race" within the prison system, assembling four teams of racers: